 The recent drop in rates has contributed to a rise in U.S. home sales and has sparked a boomlet, led by homeowners jumping on new, lower interest rates.

 Even better — it’s getting easier to get approved for a mortgage as lenders loosening loan guidelines and reduce minimum required credit scores.

 There are even new low-downpayment loans being introduced, including Fannie Mae’s .

-For some mortgage applicants, though, it's not getting approved for a mortgage that's the hard part -- it's staying approved for a mortgage.
+For many applicants, though, it’s not the getting a mortgage approval that’s the hard part about buying a home — it’s keeping the mortgage approval.

 When Things Go Wrong With Your Mortgage

 Mortgage approvals take time.
 In a typical home loan market, 45 days is normal time frame.

 The time to get an approval, though, can change based on the market environment or how “complicated” a loan might be.

 For example, when mortgage rates are low and there’s a refi boom on-going, closing on a loan take as long as two months.
 Loans for , which require additional paperwork, may delay the process further.

 Sometimes, banks just can’t work that fast.